With Macron, Europe Takes a Breather From Populism

 France's presidency has been decided, and many in Europe are breathing a sigh of relief.
 Centrist candidate Emmanuel Macron won the second round of the presidential election in France on May 7.
-The first official results from the Interior Ministry show that Macron received around 62 percent of the vote, versus 38 percent for nationalist candidate Marine Le Pen.
-Despite winning the election, however, Macron has his work cut out as the first French president in more than 50 years that does not belong to a mainstream party.
+According to early projections, Macron received around 62 percent of the vote, versus 38 percent for nationalist candidate Marine Le Pen.
+But winning the election will only be the first of many challenges for the first French president in more than 50 years that does not belong to a mainstream party....